h2oai/sparkling-water/doc/src/site/sphinx/tutorials/hive_support.rst

 Spark supports reading data natively from Hive and H2O supports that in a Hadoop environment as well.
 In Sparkling Water you can decide which tool you want to use for this task.
-This tutorial explains what is needed to use H2O to read data from Hive in Sparkling Water environment.
+This tutorial explains what is needed to use H2O to read data from Hive in the Sparkling Water environment.

 Import Data from Hive via Hive Metastore
 ----------------------------------------